ocgg/mdr/README.md

 - Go to the clone directory
 - Execute `./mdr PATH_TO_YOUR_MARKDOWN_FILE`

-For more options like width, align, margin etc: see "Terminal-specific features" below or print help with `./mdr --help`.
+For more options like width, align, margin etc: see [Terminal-specific features](#terminal-specific-features) below or print help with `./mdr --help`.

 ## Examples